MicrosoftDocs/windows-dev-docs/hub/apps/desktop/modernize/winrt-com-interop-csharp.md

     }
     ```

-## Known issues
+## Troubleshooting and known issues

-The APIs listed in this article are new and developers may encounter issues.
-The following are known issues with the COM interop APIs provided by the .NET 5 Windows-specific Target Framework Monikers (TFMs).

-- WinRT.Interop.WindowNative.GetWindowHandle does not marshal HWND correctly when running on x86

-To provide feedback or to report other issues, please contribute to an existing issue or file a new issue on the [C#/WinRT GitHub repo](https://github.com/microsoft/CsWinRT).
+This section lists known issues and solutions for using the WinRT COM interop APIs.
+To provide feedback or to report other issues, add your feedback to an existing issue or file a new issue on the [C#/WinRT GitHub repo](https://github.com/microsoft/CsWinRT).

+- **WinRT.Interop.WindowNative.GetWindowHandle does not marshal window handles (HWNDs) correctly when running on x86 platforms.** To resolve this issue, update your .NET 5 SDK version to one of the following versions (or later): .NET SDK 5.0.206, 5.0.303, or 5.0.400.